 Empowering Your Next Doctor’s Visit

-Taking charge of your health means asking the right questions.
-During your next visit, use these prompts to bridge the gap between your busy lifestyle and clinical care:
+Taking charge of your health includes asking the right questions.
+At your next visit, consider these prompts to explore your remote care options.

-- “Could we use a continuous hormone monitor or a wearable to track my stress and sleep patterns?”
+- Is a continuous hormone monitor or a wearable to track my stress and sleep patterns an option?

 Understanding Women’s Health Tips